Botspot/pi-apps/README.md

 ![create app](https://github.com/Botspot/pi-apps/blob/master/icons/screenshots/create%20app.png?raw=true)
 It helps you select an icon, create & debug install/uninstall scripts, write a description, and more.
 ### To-do
-- [ ] Add Pi-Apps to Twister OS

 - [x] Make app creation system. (completed with the `createapp` script)
+- [X] Add Pi-Apps to Twister OS. (completed on 11/2/2020 via the Twister 1.8.5 patch.)
 - [x] Make 32-bit and 64-bit install scripts.
-- [ ] Allow multiple apps to be installed simultaneously.
+- [ ] Allow multiple apps to be selected from the app list and be installed simultaneously.

 ### Donations raised so far:
 **$0**
 ### Terminal usage